MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 Connect-IPPSSession -AppId <%App_id%> -CertificateFilePath "C:\users\navin\Documents\TestCert.pfx" -Organization "contoso.onmicrosoft.com"
 ```

-Using the EXO V2 module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using the public key of a certificate.
+Using the Exchange Online PowerShell module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using the public key of a certificate.

 ### Example 4
 ```powershell
 Connect-IPPSSession -AppId <%App_id%> -CertificateThumbprint <%Thumbprint string of certificate%> -Organization "contoso.onmicrosoft.com"
 ```

-Using the EXO V2 module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using a certificate thumbprint.
+Using the Exchange Online PowerShell module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using a certificate thumbprint.

 ### Example 5
 ```powershell
 Connect-IPPSSession -AppId <%App_id%> -Certificate <%X509Certificate2 object%> -Organization "contoso.onmicrosoft.com"
 ```

-Using the EXO V2 module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using a certificate file.
+Using the Exchange Online PowerShell module version 2.0.6-Preview5 or later, this example connects to Security & Compliance PowerShell in an unattended scripting scenario using a certificate file.
 This method is best suited for scenarios where the certificate is stored in remote machines and fetched at runtime.
 For example, the certificate is stored in the Azure Key Vault.

 ## PARAMETERS